mcgarc/mcgarc.github.io/_publications/thesis.md

 [Download here](/files/McGarry-C-2023-PhD-Thesis.pdf)

-I designed and construction of a microfabricated trap for CaF molecules in the [centre for cold matter](https://www.imperial.ac.uk/centre-for-cold-matter/) at Imperial College London.
+I designed and constructed a microfabricated trap for CaF molecules in the [centre for cold matter](https://www.imperial.ac.uk/centre-for-cold-matter/) at Imperial College London.

 ![A picture of the chip trap mounted on the flange